chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Yes, for prototypes it’s possible to use the Charge Control C as DC SECC for DIN 70121 or ISO 15118.
-But the Charge Control C was designed for AC use case in mind.
+But the Charge Control C was designed with the AC use case in mind.

 How can I use CAN with Charge Control C?